segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 ## track() and page() events sent to Segment

-See the [Shopify Standard Events](https://shopify.dev/docs/api/web-pixels-api/standard-events){:target="\_blank"} documentation for more information regarding when events are triggered.
+See the [Shopify Standard Events](https://shopify.dev/docs/api/web-pixels-api/standard-events){:target="_blank"} documentation for more information about when events are triggered.

 | Segment Event Name      | Shopify Standard Event Name         | Event trigger                                                       |
 | ----------------------- | ----------------------------------- | ------------------------------------------------------------------- |